medcomdk/dk-ehmi-eds/input/pagecontent/security-en.md

 ### Enrollment/Whitelisting of User Clients in EDS (For Search and Lookup)

-User clients used by citizens or superusers/supporters for searching and reading delivery status registrations are only enrolled with the elements described in section 3.3 (Client Enrollment) of the general ‘Sikkerhedsmodel’.
+User clients used by citizens or superusers/supporters for searching and reading delivery status registrations are only enrolled with the elements described in section 3.3 (Client Enrollment) __*of the general ‘Sikkerhedsmodel’*__.

 The following is used as the scope element during enrollment:

 **Metadata for an EDS User Client for Search and Lookup**

-For EDS user clients, only the metadata elements described in section 3.3.1 of the general ‘Sikkerhedsmodel’ are specified.
+For EDS user clients, only the metadata elements described in section 3.3.1 __*of the general ‘Sikkerhedsmodel’*__ are specified.

 Example metadata document for an EDS user client: